da Vinci® Bariatric Surgery

 Why da Vinci Surgery?

-As a result of da Vinci technology, da Vinci Surgery offers the following potential benefits:
+da Vinci Gastric Bypass Surgery offers the following potential benefits:

-- Lower risk of converting to open surgery2
+- Low risk of surgeon switching to open surgery 2,4,6

 - Snyder BE, Wilson T, Leong BY, Klein C, Wilson EB.
 Robotic-assisted Roux-en-Y Gastric bypass: minimizing morbidity and mortality.
 Obes Surg.
 2010 Mar;20(3):265-70.
 Epub 2009 Nov 3.